 Man City's top targets for 2025 summer transfer window

-It has been reported that Man City will target at least four major summers signings as part of a squad overhaul, on top of the four additions made last January.
+It was reported earlier this year that Man City would target at least four major summers signings as part of a squad overhaul, on top of the four additions made last January.

 Man City's priority positions for 2025 summer transfer window

-Signing a new No.8 - a box-to-box, versatile central midfielder who can contribute at both ends of the pitch - is also high on Man City's list of prioritises, especially with Gundogan turning 35 years of age in October.
+Signing a new No.8 - a box-to-box, versatile central midfielder who can contribute at both ends of the pitch - was also high on Man City's list of prioritises, especially with Gundogan turning 35 years of age in October, and so the addition of Reijnders from AC Milan for an initial £46.5m made sense.

-Guardiola used Josko Gvardiol and midfielder Nico O'Reilly at left-back last season, but signing a natural player for that position could be on the cards this summer, especially if Guardiola wishes to use Gvardiol as a central defender more often in 2025-26.
+Guardiola used Josko Gvardiol and midfielder Nico O'Reilly at left-back last season, but it became apparent that signing a natural player for that position was high on City's agenda, and Ait-Nouri was subsequently brought in for an initial £31m.
+His arrival will now allow Guardiola to use Gvardiol as a central defender more often in 2025-26.

 Man City's most likely signings in 2025 summer transfer window

-Meanwhile, Moves for Livramento and Gibbs-White later on in the summer transfer window will likely depend on whether Man City can persuade Newcastle and Nottingham Forest respectively to lower their £70m valuations of the English duo.
+A move for top right-back target Livramento later on in the summer transfer window will likely depend on whether Man City can persuade Newcastle to lower their asking price.
+If not, then the Citizens may turn to a cheaper alternative such as Wesley, who is believed to be valued at around £30m by Flamengo.